hauptdigital/habeichimlottogewonnen/README.md

-# habeichimlottogewonnen
+# habe ich im lotto gewonnen ?

-Repository to track win and loss of a lottery group (supports German and Euro-Jackpot)
+App to track win and loss of a lottery group (supports German- and Euro-Jackpot)